 Use a fresh, clean blade for shaving acne.
 You don’t want to be dragging excess oil and bacteria that may have built up on a blade across your face, infecting your hair follicles all over again.

 Gillette SkinGuard Sensitive Blades are specially designed to minimise direct contact with your skin to shield it against irritation.
-Choose our SkinGuard Sensitive Razor when you sign up to the Gillette shave club and make sure you’ve always got a clean blade handy.
+Choose our SkinGuard Sensitive Razor when you sign up for a Gillette shaving subscription and make sure you’ve always got a clean blade handy.